 The information to be updated with respect to the District includes the quantitative financial information and operating data of the general type included in "APPENDIX A" (Audited Financial Statements of the District) of this Official Statement and in the caption "DISTRICT DEBT" (except for "Overlapping Debt").
 The District will update and provide this information within six months after the end of each of its fiscal years ending in or after 2023.
-The District will provide the updated information to EMMA.
+The District will provide certain updated information to the MSRB or any successor to its functions as a repository through its EMMA system.